natashamcintyre/CV/README.md

 #### Problem solving skills

 - Daily use of mathematical problem solving skills including Further Maths A Level.
-- Having spoken to frustrated colleagues about data entry submissions in my role as Assistant Examinations Officer, I built a spreadsheet which made the whole process faster, by using automation to eliminate repetition and load relevant data accordingly.
+- Having spoken to frustrated colleagues about data entry submissions in my role as Assistant Examinations Officer, I decided to build a spreadsheet to make the whole process faster, by using automation to eliminate repetition and load relevant data accordingly.
+I used feedback from staff to continually improve it and it has now been incorporated into the standard systems.
-- I created a "clash" spreadsheet to expedite timetabling.
+- As part of that same role, I created a "clash" spreadsheet to expedite my individual timetabling task.
 - Frequent use of pastoral care problem solving skills to support students' learning and overall wellbeing.

 #### Organisational, analytical and resilience skills

-- Crucial skills to be an effective teacher.
+- These are crucial skills to be an effective teacher.
 Every lesson requires detailed planning for groups and on an individual level.
-Daily use of analytical skills to assess the success of an approach, and resilience and the ability to call upon multiple alternative strategies when needed.
+Daily use of analytical skills to assess the success of an approach, and resilience and the ability to call upon multiple alternative strategies when approaches did not fully work.
 - Multiple examples of clients achieving and exceeding goals across all year groups throughout my career.
 - Evidence ??